PCE Price Index Update: Core Inflation Remains

-As I pointed out last month, the general disinflationary trend in core PCE (the blue line in the charts below) must be quite troubling to the Fed.
-After years of ZIRP and waves of QE, this closely watched indicator has consistently moved in the wrong direction since early 2012 and, after flatling since May, it has now slipped lower.
+As I've routinely observed, the general disinflationary trend in core PCE (the blue line in the charts below) must be quite troubling to the Fed.
+After years of ZIRP and waves of QE, this closely watched indicator consistently moved in the wrong direction.
+Since April of last year it had hovered in a narrow YoY range of 1.21% to 1.13% and is now fractionally lower at the January 1.09%.

 I've calculated the index data to two decimal points to highlight the change more accurately.
 It may seem trivial to focus such detail on numbers that will be revised again next month (the three previous months are subject to revision and the annual revision reaches back three years).
 But core PCE is such a key measure of inflation for the Federal Reserve that precision seems warranted.